 Along with the Majority Inspector, this inspector will manage the poll books and issue ballots to eligible voters.
 The Minority Inspector is so named as the Inspector receiving the second most votes at the election.
 Additionally, the Minority Inspector is expected to appoint a Minority Clerk and sign the provisional ballot envelope.
 Also, a copy of the election results and numbered list of voters are to be kept in a sealed envelope by the Minority Inspector for two years.

 The Clerk is appointed by the Minority Inspector and may be assigned to fill in the Numbered List of Voters tablet, direct voters to the proper stations, or perform other administrative tasks.

 The Machine Operator is appointed by the Judge of Election and is from the same political party of which the Judge of Election is a member.
 The number of voting machines determines the number of Machine Operators allowed.
 The Machine Operator is stationed near the scanning device and provides operational instructions to voters

 STUDENT POLL WORKER

 High School students who are at least 17 years old, in good academic standing, and U.S. citizens and residents of Montgomery County, may apply to work in a Polling Location as a Clerk or Machine Operator on Election Day.
 Training is provided and students are also compensated for their time.
 Interested students must complete an application to be placed in a polling location, and placements are offered on a first come, first served basis.
 Pennsylvania law allows for two (2) students to be placed per polling location.
 Students must submit a permission slip in order to apply to participate in this program.
-High School students who currently are or will be 18 years of age by November 7th, must also be registered to vote in Montgomery County.
+High School students who currently are or will be 18 years of age by Election Day, must also be registered to vote in Montgomery County.

 ELECTION DAY (DEPUTY) CONSTABLE